C4B-Solutions-Lab/SoftwareDevelopment-T-SQL/README.md

  - [PROCEDURE]	[CONVERT_JSON_OBJECT_TO_SQL_TABLE_3]:
  - *# v1.5.0 [ full details in the header of the procedure]*
  -
  - [FOUND BUG]: complex object anywhere in a hierarchy CANNOT HAVE only one property, because algorithm will fail.
 Has to have at least two properties.
 This bug exists in CONVERT_JSON_OBJECT_TO_SQL_TABLE_2 too.
 This bug will be fixed in the vNext.
-As for CONVERT_JSON_OBJECT_TO_SQL_TABLE_2 && CONVERT_JSON_OBJECT_TO_SQL_TABLE_3, the update will be available ASAP.
+As for CONVERT_JSON_OBJECT_TO_SQL_TABLE_2 && CURRENT RELEASE, the update will be available ASAP.
 -
 POSTED ON [2016-10-30 15:30:00 GMT +01:00]
  -